yusinliu822/1131-GraphMining-HW1/README.md

 - GCN
     - Sample Code
-        - dropout except first layer
+        - dropout except the first layer
     - 2-Layer
-        - modified from sample code, but dropout except last layer
+        - modified from sample code, but dropout except the last layer
 - GAT
     - I've tried GATConv and GATv2Conv
     - The best result of GATs is